 Cruise Extensions: Practicalities

-Alicante Airport: This busy airport lies approximately 15km south-west of the Port of Alicante.
+Alicante Airport: This busy airport lies approximately 15km south-west of Alicante cruise port.
 The frequent C-6 bus runs between the arrivals terminal and the city centre.
 Many taxis and private shuttle services are available.